-Yellow Plants for Central Texas Gardening
+Yellow Flowers for Central Texas

 Love the color yellow but you’re not quite sure which plants are right for your space?
 I am here to help, this is a short list (though it is quite long) of some of my favorite yellow Xeriscape plants for Central Texas.

 Yellow is the color of happiness, cheerfulness, hope and fun.
 Yellow is the color of sunshine and it is a bright, warm hue in the landscape.
 Yellow flowers grow best in full sun but there are a few exceptions that do well in part sun as well.
 Yellow is a big butterfly attraction and creates contrast in the landscape.

 Jerusalem Sage is a stunner of a plant when it blooms.
 This evergreen mounding plant reaches from 2.5′ tall to 3′ wide, prefers full sun but will take partial sun.
 The leaves are a true sage color with sage green front and silver back of the leaves. the flower form is much like a crown with petals in rows around the bud formation.
 I will say that this plant can be a little fickle in some spots and will not tolerate wet feet.
 Good drainage will help and it is great as a specimen.
 This plant is evergreen and requires no maintenance except to cut back spent flower heads.